grammophone/Grammophone.Logging.NLog/README.md

 # Grammophone.Logging.NLog
-This library is an implementation of the [Grammophone.Logging](https://github.com/grammophone/Grammophone.Logging) abstraction using [NLog](https://github.com/NLog/NLog).
+This .NET Standard 2.0 library is an implementation of the [Grammophone.Logging](https://github.com/grammophone/Grammophone.Logging) abstraction using [NLog](https://github.com/NLog/NLog).

 The library expects the following libraries residing in sibling directories: